EarthShare Green Team Networks

 - American University

 - Harvard University

 - National Geographic

 EarthShare Green Teams take place in:

-For more information about EarthShare’s Green Teams and to learn how you can join us, contact Perry Bird at firstname.lastname@example.org.
+For more information about EarthShare’s Green Teams, contact us at firstname.lastname@example.org.

 Photo: Meeting space by the window, by Martin Burns